simvatch/fridge-organiser/README.md

 ### Authentication

 The webapp supports user registration and login with JWT authentication, secured via HTTP-only cookies, with protected routes throughout.
-The login details and user prefrences are stored in a PostegreSQL.
+The login details and user preferences are stored in a PostgreSQL.
 This allows each user to have personalised menus and recipes.

 ---